 and,

-Using lemma \ref{ballslem} and since we're stopping before $Y(s)$ has reached the height $100 Y(t_0) \leq 100 C^{-1} X(t_0)$, we see that by taking the constant $C$ to be large enough, we can make sure that any particle added to the aggregate before time $T_2$ can increase $X(t)$ by no more than $0.01 X(t_0)$.
+Using Lemma \ref{ballslem} and since we are stopping before $Y(s)$ has reached the height $100 Y(t_0) \leq100 C^{-1} X(t_0)$, we see that by taking the constant $C$ to be large enough, we can make sure that any particle added to the aggregate before time $T_2$ can increase $X(t)$ by no more than $0.01 X(t_0)$.
 Since almost surely only one particle can be added at a time, and assuming that $C$ is a large enough constant, we get

 Denote by $F$ the event that $E(T_1)$ holds.
-By corollary \ref{corEt}, we know that
+By Corollary \ref{corEt}, we know that

-We can estimate,
+We can estimate

-where we have used that fact that by definition of $T_1$ whenever $X(t_0) < 1.1$ and $F$ holds, then necessarily $Y(T_1) > 100 Y(t_0)$. \\
+where we have used that fact that by definition of $T_1$ whenever $X(t_0) < 1.1$ and $F$ holds, then necessarily $Y(T_1) > 100 Y(t_0)$.

-Next, we handle the case that $F$ doesn't hold.
-By assuming that $C$ is large enough, we can assume that $X(T_1) / Y(T_1) > \Gamma$ (the universal constant in the formulation of lemma \ref{noEtLem}).
-An application of lemma \ref{noEtLem} gives,
+Next, we handle the case that $F$ does not hold.
+By assuming that $C$ is large enough, we can assume that $X(T_1) / Y(T_1) > \Gamma$ (the universal constant in the formulation of Lemma \ref{noEtLem}).
+An application of Lemma \ref{noEtLem} gives

-Combining this bound with (\ref{est1}) gives us,
+Combining this bound with (\ref{est1}) gives us

-by the same argument as the one preceding (\ref{xincrease}), one has $X(T) < 1.2 X(T_2)$, which gives us the desired result. \end{proof}
+by the same argument as the one preceding (\ref{xincrease}), one has $X(T) < 1.2 X(T_2)$, which gives us the desired result. \end{pf*}